Introduction:

 We

-believe that the communication of ideas related to global issues
+believe that the communication of ideas related to global

-action.
+should precede action.

 We

-believe that major global problems are interdependent.
+believe that major global problems are

 We

-believe humanity can change to achieve sustainable natural and
+believe humanity can change to achieve sustainable

-social systems.
+natural and social systems.

 We

-believe the well-being of present and future generations depends
+believe the well-being of present and future generations

-of the underlying causes of ecological and societal problems.
+their understanding of the underlying causes of

 We

-believe in being a catalyst for research and action on prospects
+believe in being a catalyst for research and action on

-for our future survival.
+prospects for our future survival.

 We

-encourage the publications by our members concerned with the Global
+encourage the publications by our members concerned with

-Problematique.
+the Global Problematique.

 We

-believe trend is not destiny; that humankind can devise new values
+believe trend is not destiny; that humankind can devise

-and dignity for our children.
+sufficiency, equity, and dignity for our

 We